 Are the northern white rhinoceros extinct?
 The answer is two white rhinos left.
 That means northern white rhinoceros are not extinct.
-The good news is, Scientists may have just saved the northern white rhino from extinction.
+The good news is that scientists may have just saved the northern white rhino from extinction.
 The Greek words rhino (nose) and ceros are combined to form the term rhinoceros (horn).
 There are five types of rhinoceros that are still in existence: the white, black, larger one-horned, Javan, and Sumatran.

 The names of several additional creatures also contain the word “rhinoceros,” including the rhinoceros auklet, rhinoceros beetle, rhinoceros chameleon, rhinoceros cockroach, rhinoceros fish, rhinoceros hornbill, rhinoceros iguana, rhinoceros rat snake, rhino shrimp, and rhinoceros viper.
 They all have horn-like projections on their noses.